Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Data Analysis

-Distributions of the drift angle for the proton beam ${\Theta_D}^p_b$ (black line), alpha core ${\Theta_D}^\alpha_c$ (blue line), and alpha beam ${\Theta_D}^\alpha_b$ (green line) are shown in Figure \ref{Fig00080}.
-The drift velocity vector for the proton beam and alpha core is estimated with respect to the proton core.
-The alpha beam velocity drift vector is estimated with respect to the alpha core.
+Distributions of the drift angle for the proton beam ${\Theta_{p2}^{D}}$ (black line), alpha core ${\Theta_{\alpha_1}^{D}}$ (blue line) and alpha beam ${\Theta_{\alpha_2}^{D}}$ (green line) are shown in Figure \ref{Fig09}.
+This angle is measured between the local magnetic field orientation and the drift velocity direction of each sub-population.
+The drift velocity vectors for the proton beam and alpha core are estimated with respect to the proton core velocity.
+The alpha beam velocity drift vector is estimated with respect to the alpha core velocity.
 The figure also includes the average value for each distribution.
 These three populations are all quite aligned to the local magnetic field direction in agreement with the previous findings reported in literature \citep{marsch2018,marsch1982a,marsch1982b}.
-However, we find that the proton beam is quite more aligned to the local field than the alpha core and beam.
+However, the proton beam is more aligned to the local field than the alpha core and the alpha beam.
 The peak of the distribution is around $3^\circ$ with an average value of $5.6^\circ$.
 Moreover, the distribution is quite focused around this value having a standard deviation $\sigma=\pm 5.2^\circ $.
 On the contrary, alpha core and beam distributions are much less focused being characterized by a long tail.
 The peak of the core distribution is $\sim 6^\circ$ with an average value of $16.6^\circ \pm16.1^\circ$ while the peak for the beam is $\sim 7^\circ$ with an average value of $12.5^\circ\pm8.5^\circ$.
-According to \cite{zhu2023}, linear Vlasov theory suggests that the existence of fast magnetosonic and/or whistler waves results in velocity fluctuations in the proton core and beam, thereby decreasing the field alignment of the velocity drift.
-It would be intriguing to explore if this mechanism has a similar impact on the alpha core and beam velocity drift misalignment.